Closing date: 03/04/2026

 Training thus spans molecular and cell biology, flow cytometry and microscopy, proteomics, and data-driven screening within a collaborative and inclusive supervisory environment, all within stateof- the-art laboratory and office space.
 The training offered by the studentship will also deliver broad transferable skills for a successful PhD and a career in cancer research.

 Applications for this project are now open.
-Please complete your application on The University of Manchester website.
+Please submit your application on The University of Manchester application portal and also on the Windsor Fellowship website.

 About Prof. Angeliki Malliri (project Lead Supervisor)